Let’s Build a Reactive UI Framework – Part 1: Data Flow

 Is a

-just a special case of anEffect
+Calcjust a special case of anEffect?
+Kind of.5

 Usage Example